scalabli/quo/docs/utils.rst

 ``Screen Clearing``
 --------------------
 To clear the terminal screen, you can use the :func:`quo.clear` function.
 It does what the name suggests: it clears the entire visible screen in a platform-agnostic way:

 .. code:: python

-    import quo
+    from quo import clear

-    quo.clear()
+    clear()

 ``Getting Characters from Terminal(getchar)``